douglasryanadams/playlist_generator/README.md

 After the user signs in with their Spotify account and saves the playlist, it will appear in their Spotify account.

+## Known Bugs

+- [ ] Site requires re-signing in after about an hour
+- [x] First search fails when loaded fresh
+- [x] Limit seed songs to 5, require 3

+# Commands

 ## Project setup
 ```